Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds

 When $m^{2}=0$, the pair $(\phi_{+},\pi_{+})$ is not needed for completeness and the map reduces to the two-ended characteristic scattering map. \end{remark}

-\begin{corollary}[Dollard-modified infinity data for the nonlinear scalar] Assume the hypotheses of Theorem~\ref{thm:nonlinear-scattering} with $m^{2}>0$.
-Let $(\phi_{+},\pi_{+})\in\mathcal H_{\mathrm{KG}}^{k-2}$ be the timelike scattering state produced in Proposition~\ref{prop:timelike-scattering}, and let $\varphi^{\mathrm{lin}}$ be the associated linear Klein--Gordon solution.
-Let $W_{\infty}^{+}$ denote the (Dollard-modified) wave operator at spatial infinity constructed in \cite{BachelotKG} for the linear massive Klein--Gordon evolution on Schwarzschild.
+\begin{corollary}[Dollard-modified infinity data for the nonlinear scalar] Assume the conditions of Theorem~\ref{thm:nonlinear-scattering} with $m^{2}>0$.
+Let $(\phi_{+},\pi_{+})\in\mathcal H_{\mathrm{KG}}^{k-2}$ be the timelike scattering state produced in Proposition~\ref{prop:timelike-scattering}, and let $\varphi^{\mathrm{lin}}$ be the associated linear Klein-Gordon solution.
+Let $W_{\infty}^{+}$ denote the (Dollard-modified) wave operator at spatial infinity constructed in \cite{BachelotKG} for the linear massive Klein-Gordon evolution on Schwarzschild.
 Then the datum

 is well-defined in the corresponding free energy space at infinity and depends continuously on the initial nonlinear data.
-Moreover, if $U_{\infty}(t)$ denotes the Dollard-modified free evolution and $J_{\infty}$ the identification operator (in the notation of \cite{BachelotKG}), then
+In addition, if $U_{\infty}(t)$ denotes the Dollard-modified free evolution and $J_{\infty}$ the identification operator (in the notation of \cite{BachelotKG}), then

-In particular, for $m^{2}>0$ the scalar asymptotics at $i^{+}$ can be formulated either in terms of the Schwarzschild timelike scattering state $(\phi_{+},\pi_{+})$ or in terms of the equivalent Dollard-modified free datum $f_{+}$. \end{corollary}
+For $m^{2}>0$ the scalar asymptotics at $i^{+}$ can be formulated either in terms of the Schwarzschild timelike scattering state $(\phi_{+},\pi_{+})$ or in terms of the equivalent Dollard-modified free datum $f_{+}$. \end{corollary}

 \begin{proof} By Theorem~\ref{thm:nonlinear-scattering}(iii) one has